atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/overall-vs-groups.md

 ### Group by Category

-To get a high level metric we can use an aggregation on a column in SQL:
+To get a high-level metric we can use an aggregation on a column in SQL:

 ```sql
 SELECT AVG("Time on Page")
 FROM Users
 ```

-To get a high level metric broken out by group we need to add the group to the SELECT and then put it in the GROUP BY clause:
+To get a high-level metric broken out by group we need to add the group to the SELECT and then put it in the GROUP BY clause:

 ```sql
 SELECT Country, AVG("Time on Page") as "AVG Time on Page"